 Regardless of the installation that you intend to perform, always consult the owner’s manual for instructions, guidelines, and cautionary information.

 Portable air conditioners are often used for supplemental cooling in computer server rooms or as the primary cooling source in these rooms on weekends, when central air conditioning may be shut off.
-We recommend DeLonghi portable ACs for these cooling jobs because DeLonghi portable ACs use fully self-evaporative technology.
+We recommend portable ACs that use fully self-evaporative technology for these applications.
 This means that you will never have to manually remove collected condensation and can leave the portable AC running unattended.

 Most server rooms do not have easy window access and may be interior rooms, which makes venting a complication.
 As a solution, you can direct the hot air discharge hose into a drop ceiling space or through a hole in the wall to an adjacent room.
 Our Movincool CM12 is a great choice for server rooms because it is a ceiling-mounted portable air conditioner.
 It can be easily mounted above a standard drop-ceiling, as shown below.

 Other commercial portable ACs are also available with complete kits that allow you to easily discharge hot air into a drop ceiling while allowing the unit to remain at floor level.
 Less expensive residential units may also be used, but they must be elevated toward the ceiling to allow their hot air discharge hoses to reach full ceiling height.

 Unfortunately, there are no portable air conditioner units with a window kit that will fit a casement window.
 Some customers have creatively fashioned a solution using Plexiglas to cover their entire window area.
 Then, they cut a small hole into the Plexiglas for the hot air exhaust hose.